bastman/azure-functions-kotlin/README.md

     - func002/function.json

     a function:
-    - must have a definition in functions/{{func-name}}/function.json
+    - must have a definition {{func-name}}/function.json
     - must be whitelisted in host.json

-    the annotations, e.g. @FunctionName("pingxxx")
+    the annotations, e.g. @FunctionName("pingxxx") ...
-    - have no meaning ? just used by the maven-plugin to auto-magically generate functions/{{func-name}}/function.json ???
+    - have no meaning in runtime ?
+    - just used in compile-time by the maven-plugin to auto-magically generate functions/{{func-name}}/function.json ???

 ```